TomOnTime/utfutil/README.md

 # utfutil

-Utilities to make it easier to use golang.org/x/text/encoding/unicode
+Utilities to make it easier to read text encoded as UTF-16.

 ## Dealing with UTF-16 files from Windows.

 Ever have code that worked for years until you received a file from a MS-Windows system that just didn't work at all?
 Looking at a hex dump you realize every other byte is \0.
 WTF?
 No, UTF.
-UTF-16LE with an optional BOM.
+More specifically UTF-16LE with an optional BOM.

 What does all that mean?
 Well, first you should read ["The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)"](http://www.joelonsoftware.com/articles/Unicode.html) by Joel Spolsky.

-However if you use Golang, you can take the easy way out.
+Now you can spend an afternoon trying to figure out how the heck to put all that together and use `golang.org/x/text/encoding/unicode` to decode UTF-16LE.
+However if you use Golang, you can take the easy way out change ioutil.ReadFile() to utfutil.ReadFile().
-Just change ioutil.ReadFile() to utfutil.ReadFile() and things should just work.
+Everything will just work.

 ### utfutil.ReadFile() is the equivalent of ioutil.ReadFile()